 - textbooks, notes, online resources.

+The course is made up of three units, which are undertaken in each year: Philosophy, New Testament Studies and Ethics.
+The course is 100% exam based, and this is taken at the end of year 13.
 Religious Studies demands hard work and is regarded as an academic discipline.
-An active and enquiring mind is important, as well as the willingness to debate and discuss controversial issues that arise.
-Essays and online discussions will be set on a regular basis.
+An active and enquiring mind is important as well as the willingness to debate and discuss controversial issues that arise.
+Essays and on-line discussions will be set on a regular basis.

-The course provides an excellent platform for progression to further study in Theology, which is highly regarded by universities as an academic subject, encompassing many fields, including Philosophy, Ethics, Old Testament/New Testament Studies, World Religions, Church History and Liberation Theology.
-The critical skills acquired during A-level Religious Studies provide an excellent foundation for entry into social work, journalism and business/managerial courses.
+Theology is highly regarded by universities as an academic subject, encompassing many fields, including Philosophy, Ethics, Old Testament/New Testament Studies, World Religions, Church History and Liberation Theology.
+The critical skills acquired during A-Level Religious Studies provide an excellent foundation for entry into social work, journalism and business/managerial courses.